Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 - Scaling the skewed values helps model better capture patterns in the data.
 - Common scaling transform is to apply a `log` transform to compress large values more than small ones, resulting in a more balanced distribution and reduce the impact of outliers.
 ### Data Splitting
+- Split the dataset into 3 subsets (Training, Validation, and testing)
+** Training Set - Used to fit the model.
+Typicall 60-80% of the entire dataset
+** Validation Set - Used for tuning hyperparamters and model selection.
+10-20% of the entire dataset ** Test Set - Used after model selections and turning are complete.
+Remaining 10-20% of the dataset